 At this point, a slug of cream can be added to the soup, though that is entirely optional.
 Leaving the cream out means this is a vegan parsnip soup.

 While the soup is simmering, the parsnip chips are made and they are just the best addition.

 How to Make Parsnip Chips

-The parsnip chips are made peeling slivers off a large parsnip using a potato peeler.
+The parsnip chips are made by peeling slivers off a large parsnip using a potato peeler.
 As many long slivers as possible.
-Any remaining parsnip core that you can't peel when it get's too small, can be added into the soup.
+Any remaining parsnip core that you can't peel when it gets too small, can be added to the soup.

 Then the chips are fried in a saucepan filled with about 1cm of hot cooking oil.

 Fry them in batches until crispy and golden brown, and let them drain well before sprinkling with a little salt and serving.

 Have you made this parsnip soup?
 Tag me and let me know! @home_grown_happinessnz

 - 1 large brown onion, diced

 - 1 ½ tablespoon fresh thyme, or ½ teaspoon dried thyme